vporton/carbon-flow/README.md

 See also https://ethereum.stackexchange.com/q/88235/36438

-In the case if a big enough theft is detected somewhere in the tree, the blamed entity and possibly several its ancestors should be disabled as soon as possible, while they did not yet swap their tokens to the upper levels.
+In the case if a big enough theft is detected somewhere in the tree of authorities, the blamed entity and possibly several its ancestors should be disabled as soon as possible, while they did not yet swap their tokens to the upper levels.

 After it is disabled, ones holding invalid tokens should be asked to burn them.